s-kugan/Knix/testCases.md

 ### **a-i.
 Prioritized Test Cases**

-1. **Search for a product on the product page and ensure it returns relevant results.**
+1. **Search for a product and ensure it returns relevant results.**
 2. **Verify that the selected product from the product list page displays correctly on the product detail page (name, price, and image).**
 3. **Ensure that selected product details (name, price, description) are displayed accurately in the "Your Bag" page.**
 4. **Verify the functionality of the "Add to Bag" button.
 The selected product should be available in the "Your Bag" page.**